 - Wincing, limping, or other clues it hurts when he walks

 If even short jaunts out in cold weather leave your dog shivering, consider getting him a sweater or coat.
 There are different styles and weights so you can find something that will help keep him warm.
 He may resist having you put a coat on him at first, but when he realizes how much better he feels with it on, you’ll have no more problems bundling him up for the cold.

 Even though dogs’ paws get pretty toughened up when they’re outside, they can still have problems in the winter.
 Snow and ice can get up in the webbing between their toes, and stick in the fur between their toe pads.
 Crusty snow and ice can cut their toe pads.
 Dogs can even get frostbite.
 Small dogs with tiny feet can are particularly susceptible to cold feet.

 Ice melt can be another hazard to dogs’ paws.
-If you use ice melt at your home, make sure you get one that is approved for use around pets, or keep your dog off it.
-If you live in an apartment complex, or take walks on public sidewalks and you aren’t sure whether or not ice melt is used, consider getting dog booties to protect your dogs’ feet.
-Dog booties also provide some protection for dogs who suffer with cold feet.
+If you use ice melt at your home, make sure you get one that is approved for use around pets or keep your dog off it.
+If you live in an apartment complex or take walks on public sidewalks and you aren’t sure whether or not ice melt is used, consider getting dog booties to protect your dogs’ feet.
+Dog booties also provide some protection for dogs who suffer from cold feet.

 When you bring your dog in, be sure to get all the snow and ice out from between his toes.
 Dry his feet and toes thoroughly.
 If his feet are very cold, warm them with a towel, blanket, or your hands until he feels like running off through the house.